jamesb111/BankAccountLedger/README.md

 ## 💻 Interesting piece of code

 1. I find this code interessting due to it's usefulness.
 It reads each line from my csv file creating a new Transaction object that'll get added to a Transaction arrayList.
-I can then loop through this Transaction list and access the properties of the object for conditional logic that asists in being able to print out specfic transactions based on criteria.
+I can then loop through this Transaction list and access the properties of the object for conditional logic that prints out specfic transactions based on criteria.
    ```java
    //reads all file lines and adds them to list
             ArrayList<Transaction> entryList = new ArrayList<>();